 Two recent trends in internet services have made collecting and labeling image data dramatically easier.
-First, large internet photo-sharing sites such as flickr.com and picasa.com are growing exponentially and host billions of public images, some with textual annotations and comments.
+The first, large internet photo-sharing sites such as flickr.com and picasa.com are growing exponentially and host billions of public images, many with textual annotations and comments.
 In addition, search engines such as Google Images allow searching for images of particular people (albeit not perfectly).
-Second, efficient marketplaces for online labor, such as Amazon's Mechanical Turk (MTurk), make it possible to label thousands of images easily and with very low overhead.
-We exploit both of these trends to create a large dataset of real-world images with attribute and identity labels, as shown in Fig. 3 and described next.
+The second, efficient marketplaces for small amounts of